The solution

 - Replace a 2nd car

-- Ride day or night in a well light vehicle
+- Ride day or night in a well lit vehicle

 - Ride through all four seasons using winter tires

-- As rental on recreation centers and parks near bike paths
+- As rental at recreation centers and parks near bike paths

 - Can be customized for advertising purposes